 - Amount type editable: this option can be activated with the Add new functionalities command.
 The activation of the option cannot be undone.

 - When you edit the VAT Code, the program uses the Amount type associated with this code.

 - When the accounting is being recalculated, the value indicated in the Transactions table is being maintained.

 - Non.
 Ded. %: this indicates the non deductible %.

-- When you enter or change the VAT Code, the program uses the Non.
-Ded. % associated to this VAT Code in the VAT Codes table.
+- The program uses the Non.
+Ded. % associated to a VAT Code that is present in the VAT Codes table.

 - VAT Acc.: this is the VAT amount registered in the VAT account.

-It is calculated by the program according to the Transaction amount, the Amount type and the non deductable percentage.
+It is calculated by the program according to the transaction amount, the Amount type and the non deductible percentage.

 - VAT number: this is the code or VAT number of your client/supplier.

 When you enter a transaction with VAT, it is possible to enter the VAT number of your counterparty.
-If in the Accounts table, in your clients/suppliers register, you also enter their VAT number, this is automatically loaded in the Transactions table, in the VAT number column.
+If in the Accounts table, Address view, in your clients/suppliers register accounts, you enter their VAT number, this is automatically loaded in the Transactions table, in the VAT number column.